Korean War Legacy Project

 Captured

 Dan McKinney describes how he was captured by enemy forces.
-His entire company was nearly wiped out.
-He talks about how all the members of the squad he commanded were killed and enduring friendly artillery shelling before he was captured.
+He explains his entire company was nearly wiped out.
+He talks about how all eight members of the squad he commanded were killed except for himself and he had to endure friendly artillery shelling before he was captured.

 Share this Clip +